 This resource is developed for sport and physical activity organizations.
-It cites the barriers identified in ICC (2014) and highlights possible solutions, opportunities, and great examples of promising practices from organizations across the country that are making a concerted effort to engage and support newcomers in sport and physical activity.
+It cites the barriers identified in ICC (2014) and highlights possible solutions, opportunities, and great examples of promising practices from organizations across the country that are making a concerted effort to engage and support New to Canada Participants in sport and physical activity.